GioF71/librespot-docker/README.md

 VARIABLE|DEFAULT|NOTES
 :---|:---|:---
 SPOTIFY_USERNAME||Your Spotify username.
-Required only if you want to disable discovery.
+Required only if you want to disable discovery (DEPRECATED).
 SPOTIFY_PASSWORD||Your Spotify password.
-Required only if you want to disable discovery.
+Required only if you want to disable discovery (DEPRECATED).
 BITRATE|160|Bitrate (kbps): `96`, `160`, `320`.
 Defaults to `160`.
 BACKEND|alsa|Audio backend to use.
 Use `?` to list options.
 Currently possible values are `alsa` and `pulseaudio`.
 INITIAL_VOLUME||Initial volume in % from 0-100.
 Default for softvol: `50`.
 For the `alsa` mixer: the current volume.